jsloan117/docker-openvpn-client/docs/supported-providers.md

 ---

-These providers have had a script created for them to automatically download configs, directly from the provider on container startup.
+These providers have had a script created to download configs directly from the provider on container startup automatically.

 | Provider Name           | Config Value (`OPENVPN_PROVIDER`) |
 | :---------------------- | :-------------------------------- |